Eddie Rabbitt: Personal life

 When Rabbitt arrived in Nashville during the late 1960s, a friend gave him a pet chicken.
 Rabbitt said he had "an affinity for animals", and he kept the bird for a while before giving it to a farmer.
 During his Nashville days in the early 1970s, Rabbitt had a pet monkey, Jojo.
 Before his Rocky Mountain Music tour, the monkey bit Rabbitt, leaving his right arm in bandages.

-In 1976, Rabbitt married Janine Girardi, whom he called "a little thing about five feet tall, with long, black beautiful hair, and a real pretty face."
+In 1976, Rabbitt married Janine Girardi, whom he called "a little thing about five feet tall, with long, black beautiful hair, and a real pretty face".
 He had previously written the songs "Pure Love" and "Sweet Janine" for her.
 They had three children, Demelza, Timmy, and Tommy.
 Timmy was diagnosed with biliary atresia upon birth.
 The condition required a liver transplant for survival and he underwent one in 1985, but the attempt failed and he died.
-Rabbitt temporarily put his career on hiatus, saying, "I didn't want to be out of the music business, but where I was more important."
+Rabbitt temporarily put his career on hiatus, saying, "I didn't want to be out of the music business, but where I was [sic] more important."

 Rabbitt felt his responsibility as an entertainer was to be a good role model and he was an advocate for many charitable organizations, including the Special Olympics, Easter Seals, and the American Council on Transplantation, of which he served as honorary chairman.
 He also worked as a spokesman for the Muscular Dystrophy Association and United Cerebral Palsy.

 Rabbitt was a registered Republican and allowed Bob Dole to use his song "American Boy" during Dole's 1996 presidential campaign.

 Rabbitt was also a fan of Star Trek: The Next Generation and visited the set during the show's fifth season in 1991–92.